LH-90/ML_Image_Classification/README.md

 ## Set up a virtual environment in VS Code

-- Go to Terminal and type: python3 -m venv myenv
+- Go to Terminal and type: `python3 -m venv myenv`
-- Activate the virtual environment: source myenv/bin/activate
+- Activate the virtual environment: `source myenv/bin/activate`
 - Import the dataset folder
-- Open the file named "image_classification.ipynb" and follow the steps
+- Import the file named "image_classification.ipynb" and follow the steps

 ## Model Development in VS Code